-Planning Issue Master Plan Response 2 Integration with Access to State road will be gained via: transport netwo a future connection to the Warrego Highway; • possible future connections with Brisbane Road, and then to the Cunningham Highway, possibly e de la companya de l by way of a bridge over the Ipswich Railway; and the designated B-Double route in River Road East and then the Cunningham Highway. and then the Cummignant trighway.
-3 Minimising loca 1 tuaffia Local traffic impacts are minimised by: . • II HAIHC impacts • providing direct access to the State road • • network for all heavy vehicle traffic and most commuter traffic; • providing an alternative access regime through an efficient internal ring road system; the property of traffic calming in Bognuda Street to limit heavy vehicle and excessive traffic movements: 4.
-Minimising the Flooding occurs either as a local event in the Bremer flooding as a co • River or by inundation from backed-up waters from development the Brisbane River. , • for local (Bremer River) flood events, the channel en e for flood flow conveyance is to be maintained at present capacity; • For Brisbane River events, increased flood plain • storage will be created to compensate for filling of some development sites and to maintain a net fill/storage balance; , Significant areas in the site are to be dedicated as • open space to maintain flood plain capacity. open space to maintain noon plain capacity.
-5 Improve the env rironmental Design and development measures to improve local quality of the lo environmental quality include: quanty of the lov Juilly provision of an open space system including a range of environmental management features • (waterways, ponds, planted buffer areas); • a gradation of land use intensity within the site, increasing with distance from sensitive activities such as residential; • • a requirement for on-site environmental management of waste streams and stormwater; the design and siting of buildings and earthworks to buffer residential areas from views and potential noise impacts and the creation of areas of bushland, planted with locally occurring native species, to assist with habitat, biodiversity and buffering.
+2 inning Issue Integration with the State road transport network Macter Plan Response Access to State road will be gained via: a future connection to the Warrego Highway; possible future connections with Brisbane Road, and then to the Cunningham Highway, possibly by way of a bridge over the Ipswich Railway; and the designated B-Double route in River Road Hast and then the Cunningham Highway.
+3 Minimising local traffic impacts Local traffic impacts are minimised by: providing direct access to the State road network for all heavy vehicle traffic and most commuter traffic; providing an alternative access regime through an efficient internal ring road system; traffic calming in Bognuda Street to limit heavy vehicle and excessive traffic movements; 41 Minimising the risk of flooding as a consequence of development Flooding occurs either as a local event in the Bremer River or by inundation from backed-up waters from the Brisbane River. for local (Bremer River) flood events, the channel for flood flow conveyance is to be maintained at present capacity; For Brisbane River events, increased flood plain storage will be created to compensate for filling of some development sites and to maintain a net fill/storage balance; Significant areas in the site are to be dedicated as open space to maintain flood plain capacity.
+5 Improve the environmental quality of the locality Design and development measures to improve local environmental quality include: provision of an open space system including a range of environmental management features (waterways, ponds, planted buffer areas); a gradation of land use intensity within the site, increasing with distance from sensitive activities such as residential; a requirement for on-site environmental management of waste streams and stormwater; the design and siting of buildings and earthworks to buffer residential areas from views and potential noise impacts and the creation of areas of bushland, planted with locally occurring native species, to assist with habitat, biodiversity and buffering.